ChristopherMarais/IBBI/README.md

   <img src="./docs/assets/images/Data_flow_ibbi.png" alt="My training workflow">
 </p>

-**1. Data Collection & Preprocessing:**
+**1. Data Collection & Aggregation:**

-  * A large dataset of bark and ambrosia beetle images was aggregated from multiple sources, including field-collected samples and institutional archives.
+  * An initial dataset of 54,421 images was compiled from diverse sources, including field photography from [barkbeetles.info](https://www.barkbeetles.info), lab-based specimen photography, and images from iNaturalist.
-  * Images were cleaned to remove duplicates and low-quality samples.
+  * This aggregated dataset contained a mix of labeled and unlabeled images.
+Initially, 17,689 images had species-level labels, while 36,732 had no annotations.

-**2. Annotation:**
+**2. Annotation with Human-in-the-Loop:**

-  * **For Object Detection:** Bounding boxes were manually drawn around each beetle in the images.
-  * **For Classification:** Each image was labeled with the correct species name.
+  * To create high-quality localization data, a zero-shot object detection model (GroundingDINO) was first used to generate preliminary bounding boxes for the beetles in the images.
-  * All labels were verified by taxonomic experts to ensure accuracy.
+  * Crucially, these automated annotations were then manually reviewed and refined by experts to ensure their accuracy and consistency, creating a reliable ground truth for training.

-**3. Data Augmentation:**
+**3. Dataset Preparation and Splitting:**

+  * A dedicated test set of 2,031 images was created by selecting images only from species with at least 50 representatives.
+This ensures a balanced and fair evaluation.
+  * The remaining annotated data was split into two distinct training sets based on the task:
+    * Object Detection Training Set (35,274 images): All images with verified bounding boxes (excluding the test set) were used to train the general beetle detection models.
+This larger dataset helps the models learn to accurately localize beetles under various conditions.
+    * Classification Training Set (11,507 images): A filtered subset containing images with both verified bounding boxes and species-level labels was used to train the fine-grained classification models.

+**4. Model Training and Fine-Tuning:**

+  * Pre-trained model architectures were fine-tuned for each specific task:
+    * Object Detection models were trained on the larger localization dataset to become expert beetle detectors.
+    * Classification models were trained on the fully labeled dataset to specialize in identifying different beetle species.
-  * To improve model robustness and prevent overfitting, the training dataset was augmented using techniques such as random rotations, scaling, color jitter, and mosaic augmentation.
+  * Data augmentation techniques, including random rotations, scaling, color jitter, and mosaic augmentation, were used throughout training to improve model robustness and prevent over-fitting.

-**4. Model Training:**

-  * The YOLOv10 architecture was used as the base for both the detection and classification models.
-  * The models were trained on high-performance GPUs using the preprocessed and augmented data.
-Training was monitored for convergence, and hyperparameters were tuned for optimal performance.

-**5. Validation & Deployment:**
+**5. Evaluation and Deployment:**

-  * The trained models were evaluated on a held-out test set to measure performance metrics (e.g., mAP for detection, Accuracy for classification).
+  * The performance of all trained models was rigorously measured against the held-out test set to ensure high accuracy for both detection and classification tasks.
-  * The final, best-performing model weights were saved and uploaded to Hugging Face Hub, from where the `ibbi` package automatically downloads them.
+  * The final, best-performing model weights were saved and uploaded to Hugging Face Hub, from where the `ibbi` package automatically downloads them, making them easily accessible to researchers via a simple API.

 -----